horizonlinux/horizon/README.md

 # Fixes

 - `mount /dev/vda2 /sysroot/boot` - You need this to get `bootc status` and other stuff working (`/dev/vda2` is your ESP)

+## Note from creator
+I am so sorry to all Polish users of Horizon.
+I know that the translation is bad, but Plasma is one of the best DEs.